oddbird/css-sandbox/src/rwd/compare/switch-query.md

 but more work could be done to explore a block syntax that works within the limitations:

-- only query `available-inline-size` of the element itself
+- query `available-inline-size` (and others?) the element itself
-- only apply to properties that have no impact on size
+- only apply to properties that have no impact on size (many of them!)

 The `@container` proposal
 requires authors to define explicit "containers"